 522.002: Refugee Resettlement Program

 (A) Regulatory Authority.
 The Refugee Resettlement Program (RRP) is regulated pursuant to Chapter 2 of Title IV of the Immigration and Nationality Act (INA), 8 U.S.C.
-1521 et seq. and Refugee Medical Assistance (RMA) is provided in accordance with 45 CFR 400 Subpart G.
+1521 and Refugee Medical Assistance (RMA) is provided in accordance with 45 CFR 400 Subpart G.

-(B) Overview.
+(B) Overview

 (1) The RRP was established by the Refugee Act of 1980.
-The Act authorizes funds for the administration and implementation of social and educational services and employment training and placement, as well as cash assistance and medical assistance to refugees without regard to race, religion, nationality, sex, or political opinion.
-It is the intent of the Act to promote the resettlement and economic self-sufficiency of refugees within the shortest time frame possible.
+The act authorizes funds for the administration and implementation of social and educational services and employment training and placement, as well as cash assistance and medical assistance to refugees without regard to race, religion, nationality, sex, or political opinion.
+It is the intent of the act to promote the resettlement and economic self-sufficiency of refugees within the shortest time frame possible.

 (2) The Massachusetts Office for Refugees and Immigrants (ORI) is the state agency responsible for the delivery of services to refugees under the RRP.
 ORI has entered into an agreement with the MassHealth agency to provide RMA to eligible individuals.
 Refugee resettlement agencies under contract with ORI make the RRP eligibility determination and assist refugees to submit an application for MassHealth.